-During the year ended December 31, 2022 and 2021, the Company accrued \$1,094,582 and \$384,750, respectively, in bonus expense relating to employees and officers of the Company.
-On April 16, 2021, the 2020 accrued bonus balance was settled by issuance of 713,536 stock options with a total fair value of \$786,531.
-The fair value of the options issued in excess of the accrued bonus balance totaled \$6,531 and was recorded as stock-based compensation expense which is presented within general and administrative expenses on the statement of operations for the year ended December 31, 2021.
-The 2021 accrued bonus was paid in cash in August
+During the years ended December 31, 2023 and 2022, the Company accrued \$786,999 and \$1,094,582, respectively, in bonus expense relating to employees and officers of the Company.
+On May 31, 2023, the 2022 accrued bonus balance was settled by issuance of 974,046 stock options with a total fair value of \$977,123.
+The fair value of the options issued was less than the accrued bonus balance by \$117,459 due to payroll taxes accrued for related to the 2022 bonuses and not payable with the issuance of the stock options and for employees who were terminated after December 31, 2022 and not eligible for the bonus payout.
+This difference was recorded against payroll expense and is presented within general and administrative expenses and research and development expenses on the statement of operations for the year ended December 31, 2023.